Moraine Lake vs Lake Louise: Which Banff Lake Should You Visit?

 Lake Louise Lodging

 There are many more options to stay at Lake Louise, though not nearly as many as Banff or Canmore.
 The only place to stay on Lake Louise herself is the Chateau Lake Louise.
 This is a Fairmont property and one of the park’s most desirable hotels.
-Due to its location on Lake Louise, the Chateau books up well in advance during the summer months, even with a $1000 per night price tag.
+Due to its location on Lake Louise, the Chateau books up well in advance during the summer months, even with a $1500 per night price tag.

 Hiking: Moraine Lake vs. Lake Louise

-Some of the more accessible hikes are Consolation Lakes and the Moraine Lake Lakeshore, but most are considered more difficult hikes like the Tower of Babel scramble and Effiel Peak Scramble.
+Some of the more accessible hikes are Consolation Lakes and the Moraine Lake Lakeshore, but most are considered more difficult hikes like the Tower of Babel scramble and Eiffel Peak Scramble.
 Then there is the granddaddy of them all with Mount Temple.
 Mount Temple is a famous mountain in the Canadian Rockies as it’s over 3000 meters, and you can summit it without having a mountaineering experience.

 The only issue with hiking at Moraine Lake is getting to Moraine Lake with the new parking restrictions.
 The Moraine Lake Bus Company, can get you there at sunrise to start your adventure.

+Fun scrambles in the area include Fairview Summit, Devil’s Thumb, Mount Saint Piran, and Mount Niblock.
 As Lake Louise sits at a lower elevation than Moraine Lake, many hikes are accessible sooner.
-Starting in late May/Early June, you can begin to complete some of the lower elevation hikes.
+Starting in late May/Early June, you can begin to complete some of the lower-elevation hikes.

 Canoeing: Moraine Lake vs. Lake Louise